linz/positionz_coordinate_models/README.md

 # positionz_coordinate_models

+**WARNING** Changes to the master branch of this repository may be used immediately by LINZ geodetic processes.

 This repository contains the station coordinate models representing the trajectory of the PositioNZ stations.

 These models are updated periodically (6 months to 1 year) by manually calculating using the python spm_editor